 UMass Lowell's initial sustainability efforts began in 1989 with the launch of a recycling program.
-Over the years the sustainability program grew slowly in a piecemeal fashion with no clear direction or comprehensive management program.
+Over the years the sustainability program grew slowly in a piecemeal fashion.
 The turning point came in 2007 when Chancellor Marty Meehan was hired.
 Chancellor Meehan brought a strong environmental awareness gained over fourteen years of service as a Congressman.
 His environmental interest and awareness started UMass Lowell down a path that resulted in a rapid transformation.

 UMass Lowell was a signatory to the American College and University President's Climate Commitment prior to Chancellor Meehan arriving in 2007 but had not moved forward to develop and submit the plan or identify a program how the university would comply with the requirements of achieving carbon neutrality.
 Chancellor Meehan and his administrative team championed this challenge.